renanthera/simc-wiki/FAQ.md

 Of course since Simulationcraft is a [simulation](SimulationVsFormulation).
 Your results will slightly vary but will always stay close from the truth.

 ## There is no way my dps can be so high on a target dummy
-By default, you're considered to be in an optimal raid: the simulation will include all buffs (and target debuffs) you should have in a 20 man raid.
-You can use the options tab (graphical client) or **optimal\_raid** ([TCI](TextualConfigurationInterface)) if you want to change that.
+By default, you're considered to be in an optimal raid, which includes bloodlust/heroism/time warp.
+There is also no movement/distractions, but these can be added by advanced users!